Brazil-nut poison frog: Biology

 The Brazil-nut poison frog is diurnal and feeds on ants, termites and other small invertebrates.
 The eggs are laid on the ground where they are guarded by the male.
 When they hatch, it carries the tadpoles to temporary pools such as water holes in trees and stumps, and water-filled empty nut cases on the forest floor.
 Here the tadpoles develop rapidly, devouring mosquito larvae, smaller tadpoles, and other creatures that share these ephemeral pools, as well as suitably-sized plant material.
 This frog may become sexually mature in five to seven months.

 Status

 The Brazil-nut poison frog is common within its range and the population trend seems stable, although data on its conservation status is somehow insufficient.
-As a result, the IUCN lists its conservation status as being of "least concern".
-The main threats it faces are logging, habitat destruction, wildfire and collection of animals to be sold as pets on an international market.
-There are some conservation areas within its range.
+As a result, the IUCN lists its conservation status as being of "least concern."
+The main threats it faces are logging, habitat destruction such as the conversion of forest to agricultural space, and wildfires.
+Scientists note that the animal appears on the international pet trade but do not know if this poses a threat to wild populations as of 2023.
+There are several conservation areas within its range.
+These include Floresta Nacional de Altamira, Floresta Nacional do Tapajós, Parque Estadual Cristalino II, Parque Nacional da Serra do Pardo, and Reserva Extrativista Riozinho do Anfrisio.